 Latest Guidelines for Patients and Partners Concerned with Zika and Reproduction

-Information on the Zika virus continues to change and evolve on almost a daily basis.
-The Centers for Disease Control and Prevention (CDC) and the American Society for Reproductive Medicine (ASRM) recently issued new guidance for patients and partners concerned about Zika’s impact on reproduction.
+Information on the Zika virus continues to change and evolve.
+The Centers for Disease Control and Prevention (CDC) and the American Society for Reproductive Medicine (ASRM) issued guidance for patients and partners concerned about Zika’s impact on reproduction.
 Countries and territories with active Zika virus transmission extend over many countries in the Americas (Mexico, Central and South America), the islands in the Caribbean including Puerto Rico, the Oceania/Pacific Islands, and Cape Verde in Africa.

 Recommendations for Women Who Are Trying to Conceive

 The Shady Grove Fertility medical team supports the CDC guidelines urging those pregnant or seeking to become pregnant and their sexual partners to avoid travel to those areas with known outbreaks.
 If you are planning a pregnancy and have traveled to a Zika-affected area, or must travel to a Zika-affected area in the future, please discuss the following recommendations with your medical team:

 - Women who have Zika virus disease should wait at least 8 weeks after symptom onset to attempt pregnancy; men with Zika virus disease should wait at least 6 months after symptom onset to attempt pregnancy.